evgeni/wp-statusnet-widget/readme.txt

 == Description ==

-This widget aims to provide an easy integration of your StatusNet (identi.ca) Twitter and Ohloh timelines into your WordPress.
+This widget aims to provide an easy integration of your StatusNet (identi.ca), Twitter and Ohloh timelines into your WordPress.
 You can provide multiple sources (= links to your profiles at identi.ca, Twitter or your own StatusNet installation), which will get fetched, merged (if you want